-In October and November 2009, a total of 39 stations were sampled along two axes (i.e. two sub-areas) drawn between the most seaward part of the lagoon and the most landward, within the Manila clam and cockle habitats (Fig. 1).
+In October and November 2009, a total of 39 stations were sampled along two axes (i.e. two subareas) drawn between the most seaward part of the lagoon and the most landward, within the Manila clam and cockle habitats (Fig. 1).
 Stations were sampled at low tide.
-Six 0.25-m2 quadrats were sampled by hand to collect clams and cockles.
+Six 0.25-m quadrats were sampled by hand to collect clams and cockles.
 When the number of collected individuals was insufficient, additional individuals were collected haphazardly in the immediately surrounding area.
-After all stations had been sampled, we selected individuals
+After all stations had been sampled, we selected 28-36-mm shell length individuals, a length range that was common to all stations, for further analysis.
+Sediment was sampled for analysis of organic matter and median grain-size.
+Pictures were taken for analysis of seagrass biomass (see below) using a Fujifilm FinePix S9500 camera at a resolution of 1600 x 1200 pixels.